Genocs/genocs-library-cli/README.md

 dotnet pack

 # Run the tool to install the templates
-dotnet run -f net7.0 --project ./src/genocs.cli.csproj genocs i
+dotnet run -f net7.0 --project ./src/genocs.cli.csproj genocs -i

 # Run the tool to install the templates (some as above with cd command)
 cd ./src
 dotnet run -f net7.0 genocs -i

-# Pack the tool (to be deployed on nuget)
-dotnet pack

 # Install the tool from local folder to the global cache
 dotnet tool install --global --add-source ./src/nupkg genocs.cli